-The same applies to decisions taken both at the short and long term level.
+The same applies to both to short and long term decisions.
 Very frequently, political pressures not only have a decissory influence on general policies, but also on what it is done or not done, on what technical solution is applied, or whether the purchases are made with this company or that one.

 In practically all Latin American countries, the maximum authorities of the water institutions are appointed by the executive government (i.e. the President or his or her ministers) and normally technical experience on the matter is not the key qualification for the position.
-Frequently, these appointments rewards political friends or allow agreements with political opponents.
+Frequently, these appointments reward political friends or allow agreements with political opponents.

-In any case, form a political point of view, the Presidency or Vice-Presidency or a position in the Board of Directors of the water institutions give access to a pool of jobs that are often used to strengthen the political power of the appointed person.
+In any case, from a political point of view, the Presidency or Vice-Presidency or a position in the Board of Directors of water institutions can give access to a pool of jobs that are often used to strengthen the political power of the appointed person.

-On the other hand, water institutions and companies, very often possesses a strong financial power, and that makes them a tempting target for politicians.
+On the other hand, water institutions and companies, very often possess strong financial power, and that makes them a tempting target for politicians.
 This financial power is the result of the handling of large sums of money, both as a result of their self-financing characteristics and/ or of the fact that they are frequently recipient of external loans, mostly for infrastructural development purposes.